ajisaietran9/DailyWins-Tracker/README.md

 # DailyWins Tracker

-A personal productivity app for building better habits, tracking your mood, and becoming the person you want to be — one daily win at a time.
+A personal productivity app for building better habits, tracking your mood, and creating an identity that you want to be aligned with more.

 ## Features